divyanshu-rawat/A-Jquery-Rating-Widget/README.md

 ### Installation Instructions :grey_exclamation:

-* clone or download the repo. into any fresh temporary folder.
+* Clone or download the repo. into any fresh temporary folder.

-* cd into that root folder you just cloned locally.
+* Cd into that root folder you just cloned locally.

 * launch Rating_System.html enjoy.